industrial-training-cum-internship/.github/profile/README.md

 # Industrial Training cum Internship

-This organisation is for the Project based Industrial Training cum Internship jointly organised by CIT Kokrajhar and NEILIT, Guwahati
+This organisation is for the Project based Industrial Training cum Internship jointly organised by CIT Kokrajhar and NIELIT, Guwahati